-This brochure was an innovation initiative between Home and Community Health Association (HCHA) and Carers NZ, funded by ACC.
+This brochure is an initiative between Home and Community Health Association and Carers New Zealand, funded by Accident Compensation Corporation.

-Thanks to our models, Service Users: Phyllis, Brendyn and Jess, Carers: Lynette and Maxine.
+Thanks to our models; Phyllis, Lynette, Brendyn, Maxine and Jess.

 Thanks to Enliven Presbyterian Support Northern and Careerforce for their excellent assistance.